rafaelromao/keyboards/docs/romak.md

 - The name Romak is a combination of my last name, **Rom**ão, and Dvor**ak**'s name.
 - Romak assumes the right hand as dominant and puts all vowels and the consonants that usually comes after other consonats (R, L, H) on that side.
+- The secondary alpha layer gives access to accented letters as well as the alphas that are not present in the primary alpha layer.
+Some combos are also available for bigrams and trigrams like `ão`, `õe`, `ção` and `ções`, which are quite common in Portuguese.
 - There is also versions in the formats 23332+2 and 3x5+2.
 The latter can be seen below, along with the numbers and symbols:

 ![img](../img/romak-full.png)